 Flinders Medical Centre

-Under the Transforming Health plan, the State Government is investing $185.5 million to improve and upgrade facilities at Flinders Medical Centre, including:
+Under the Transforming Health plan, $185.5 million is being invested to improve and upgrade facilities at Flinders Medical Centre, including:

 - A new rehabilitation centre, with 55 rehabilitation beds, new gyms and a hydrotherapy pool so rehabilitation can start sooner